 As said in the introduction, other blockchain projects use the Ethereum blockchain to offer their services.
 The Ethereum blockchain makes it possible to create a binding contract between people without the need for a third party (such as a notary or judge).
 This application can be of great value in many different industries.

-By using the Ethereum blockchain it is possible to exchange contracts with each other.
+By using the Ethereum blockchain, it is possible to exchange contracts with each other.
 These contracts no longer need to be drawn up and signed physically but can be shared via the blockchain.
-This ensures that reliable information can be transferred to each other faster, safer and cheaper than previously was the case.
+This ensures that reliable information can be transferred to each other faster, safer, and cheaper than in previous cases.

 A few examples of sectors where the Ethereum blockchain will most likely make a big impact:

 Above, we have mentioned some examples, but there are many other projects and more new projects will come.
 In principle, everything that has value can have its ownership recorded in the Ethereum blockchain.

 The Ethereum blockchain uses the proof of work protocol.

 Where can you buy Ethereum?

 Before you can buy Ethereum you must first have a place where you can store your Ether coins.
 Without an Ethereum wallet, you have no place where you can send the purchased coins to.
 In an Ethereum wallet, you can not only store Ethereum, but also all other Ethereum based digital coins (ERC20 coins).
 A wallet can be created in four different ways:

 - On a crypto exchange (Binance, Bittrex, Bitfinex, etc.)